SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon ACP HVD10.md

 The element has the following pages:

-- **General**:This page displays general information about the card: Card Name, Card Description, SW Revision, HW Revision, etc.
+- **General**: This page displays general information about the card: Card Name, Card Description, SW Revision, HW Revision, etc.
-- **Status**:This page contains status parameters.
+- **Status**: This page contains status parameters.
-- **I/O**:This page contains input/output control parameters that are used to configure the I/O settings of the card.
+- **I/O**: This page contains input/output control parameters that are used to configure the I/O settings of the card.
-- **Video**:This page contains control parameters used to configure the video settings of the card.
+- **Video**: This page contains control parameters used to configure the video settings of the card.
-- **Audio**:This page contains audio status information for each individual channel, as well as control parameters to configure the audio settings of the card.
+- **Audio**: This page contains audio status information for each individual channel, as well as control parameters to configure the audio settings of the card.
-- **Alarm Priority**:This page displays the event messages of the card, i.e. special messages generated asynchronously on the card.
+- **Alarm Priority**: This page displays the event messages of the card, i.e. special messages generated asynchronously on the card.

 ## DataMiner Connectivity Framework